It0shiR1n/Kali-VNC/README.md

 # Kali-VNC
-a Small Kali only with vnc which you can access using VNC
+a Small Kali only with vnc which you can access using VNC, **REMEMBER** to configure the dockerfile

 ```bash
 sudo docker built -t kali-gui .